Glucose and Fructose Difference

-Fructose is being used as an artificial sweetener for the past 20 years in foods and beverages.
+Fructose has been used as an artificial sweetener for the past 20 years in foods and beverages.

 Natural fructose is a natural form of sugar.
-However, in junk foods, artificially produced fructose is used as a preservative, causing weight gain if so much is eaten across time.
+However, in junk foods, artificially produced fructose is used as a preservative, causing weight gain if so much is eaten over time.

 Fructose is sweeter than sucrose, but less is required to obtain the same sweetness by providing calorie reductions.